Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

 - On the checkout success page, street_address1 was displayed twice mistakenly becuase the variable `{{ order.street_address1 }}` was duplicated in the html code.
 I corrected this by changing the second line to `{{ order.street_address2 }}` instead.
 Output is now working as expected.

+- Some allauth forms were not displaying correctly, hidden behind navigation bar.
+I updated `{% block content %}` to `{% block inner_content %}` on each allauth template instead.
+This resolved issue with styling of each form.

 Stripe Payments

 1. Click your checkout button